theQRL/docs.theqrl.org/_docs/tools/notarisation.md

 #### Upload to Verify

-With the TX hash pulled up, browse to the file you wish to verify and click the **"Verify Norarisation"** button in the explorer.
+With the TX hash pulled up, browse to the file you wish to verify and click the **"Verify Notarisation"** button in the explorer.
 THis will rehash the document, and verify that they match.
 If they are the same you will see something similar to below.

 ![Explorer Verification Screen](/assets/tools/notarise/verifyNotariseExplorer3_small.png)